Last updated at Thu, 27 Jul 2023 13:21:04 GMT

 Rapid7 MDR is able to utilize existing security technology investments to gather more—and deeper—logs and event data into activities across the user, endpoint, network, and cloud layers.
 This allows our team to perform further collection, correlation, and analysis than what is solely enabled by the Insight Agent.

 It’s important to ensure your cloud services are ingested and monitored by your MDR provider.
 Your operating footprint has moved outside of the traditional four walls.
 Any vendor you choose must adapt at a similar pace.
 Our MDR service is designed to monitor your expanding enterprise network, including data, applications, and endpoints—wherever they are.
-With many businesses moving data to the cloud, your MDR vendor should be able to find threats wherever the data lives.
+With many businesses moving data to the cloud, your managed security services should be able to find threats wherever the data lives.